raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 A Deterministic Finite Automaton is the simplest of all possible state machines: It can only store information in its explicit state, there are no other variables such as counters or stacks.

-Since a DFA con only encode state by being in one of a finite number of states, and since a DFA has a finite number of possible states, we know that a DFA can only encode a finite amount of state.
+Since a DFA can only encode state by being in one of a finite number of states, and since a DFA has a finite number of possible states, we know that a DFA can only encode a finite amount of state.

 The only thing a DFA recognizer does is respond to tokens as it scans a string, and the only way to query it is to look at what state it is in, or detect whether it has halted.